Tiham2001/tarp/README.md

 their job.
 To make this decision easier and timesaving for the user, we can make certain additions like.
 The current ranking of universities for a particular degree, the number of scholarships they would provide, their admission deadlines and criteria.
 This would make the website a one stop destination for someone who would want to pursue any career.
 An improvisation to the current paper is that we can provide the user with a set of alumni/employee email ids.
 This will not only help the user to connect with them but will also be able to make a prudent decision as to select a particular course, job or even a career field.

-## Novel features are listed below:
+## Novel features are listed below:bulb:

 - Ranking of universities provided in each career path.
 - Scholarships provided by each of the universities.